- Open Access

 In 2000, Nagaoka and colleagues mapped a locus to chromosome 16q by a genome-wide linkage analysis of six Japanese families .
 In 2004, Hirano and colleagues refined the candidate locus to a 1.25-Mb interval on chromosome 16q22.1 .
 This locus is also the candidate interval of SCA4, though the clinical phenotypes differ from each other.
 Ishikawa and colleagues identified a single-nucleotide change in the PLEKHG4 gene in 109 affected patients and in 48 at-risk individuals from 52 families ; however, other studies failed to detect this change in 16p22.1-linked ADCA patients [99, 100].
 In 2009, Sato and colleagues discovered 2.5 to 3.8 kb insertions of penta-nucleotide repeats, (TGGAA)n, (TACAA)n, and (TAAAA)n, on chromosome 16q21-q22 using southern blot analysis and sequencing analysis in 160 affected individuals from 98 families .
 Among these repeats, (TGGAA)n is thought to be pathogenic in Japanese subjects.
 In the study of the European population, all expansions had pure stretches of (TACAA)n, (GAAAA)n or (TACAA)n in their expanded alleles, without any expansion identified in Japanese series .
 This repeat exists in an intronic region shared by two genes, BEAN and TK2.
 This insertion was not observed in control subjects or in individuals with SCA4.
 The length of the insertion is inversely correlated with the age at symptomatic disease onset; therefore, the length of inserted TGGAA repeat seems to be associated with the toxicity.

-Clinical features of ADCA Type III
+Clinical features of ADCA Type III are summarized in Table 3.

 In our review, we describe the clinical, genetic, molecular, and phenotypic aspects of ADCA Type III.
 There has been remarkable progress in the understanding of the genetic and molecular mechanisms associated with ADCA.
 Additionally, genetic testing for this disease is becoming less costly and more widely available due to the technological advancements of genetic sequencing.
 However, the Harding classification is still very important, because collecting the essential clinical phenotype and selecting the most appropriate genetic tests are crucial for the diagnosis of cerebellar ataxias.
 To remain cost effective, this requires efficient clinical disease classification, such as Harding’s, and well-organized diagnostic criteria that narrow the diagnostic possibilities.